atk4/outbox/README.md

 ```

 #### TODO
- - Store token present in a template, inside a field (there is only a draft)
+ - Store the token present in a template, inside a field (at the moment, there is only a draft)
- - Add more helper to Mail model or create a controller to manipulate it
+ - Add more helpers to the Mail template or create a controller to manipulate it and leave it simpler as a descriptor
- - Add Ui wysiwyg editor to modify templates
+ - Add a wysiwyg editor to edit individual templates (UI)
- - Add Resend of failed messages
+ - Add resend system for failed messages
+ - Send SMS
- - if you have more, feel free to open an issue
+ - If you have more ideas, feel free to open an issue